dannyk08/anattadesign/README.md

 The application renders the data coming from the `company.js` file.
 It can be found in `src/company.js`

-> You can add and modify the data, once the app is started in dev mode, one can see how it dynamically updated the tree structure
+> You can modify the data in the file, once the app is started in dev mode, one can see how it dynamically updates the tree structure